 Applications for the approval of a maintenance programme submitted by a non-CAA approved CAMO should be submitted to Applications and Approvals.

-- Complete application form SRG 1753 and submit it to Applications and Approvals (A&A) with the relevant fee.
+- Complete application form SRG 1753 and submit it with the relevant fee to Applications and Approvals (A&A) at the address below.

 - A&A will process the application with finance, and then allocate to the assigned Regional Office for assessment.